Defining Wrongful Death In Georgia

-Reckless conduct is more morally culpable.
+- Reckless Behavior: Reckless conduct is more morally culpable than mere negligence.
 For example, a person who shoots a gun into a crowd is not intentionally trying to kill someone.
 But their conduct is so risky that there is a high probability that someone will be seriously injured.

-Intentional acts are even more culpable and are often criminal.
+- Criminal Attacks: Intentional acts are even more culpable and are often criminal.
 Homicide is an example of an intentional, criminal act.
 Even though the defendant can be prosecuted, they can also be sued for wrongful death.
+Third parties (businesses and property owners) may be held liable for their failure to provide adequate security.

 Other Atlanta Practice Areas